wisskirchenj/sqlite-viewer/README.md

 Implemented in the <b>Java Desktop Application Developer</b> Track of hyperskill.org JetBrain Academy.

 Project goal is to further practice graphical Java application design with event threading and listener / observer techniques; especially using a JTable in an application.
-Moreover the growing app may serve as a useful database inspection tool.
+Moreover, the growing app may serve as a useful database inspection tool.

 ## Technology / External Libraries